RKKY interaction in one-dimensional flat-band lattices: Models

 Again, the bulk spectrum consists of two dispersive bands $E_\pm(k)=\pm 2\sqrt{2}t\cos{(ka/2)}$ and a flat band $E_0(k)=0$, see Fig.~\ref{fig:1D_lattices}(d).
 Importantly, however, there is now no energy gap separating the flat band from the dispersive bands.
 Rather, the two dispersive bands linearly intersect the flat band at $ka=\pi$.
 The flat band can again be described in terms of a set of CLSs having support on two lattice sites each, see Fig.~\ref{fig:1D_lattices}(c).
 Explicitly, their wave functions are given by $|v_n\rangle=\left(|n,C\rangle-|n,B\rangle\right)/\sqrt{2}.$ Both the stub and the diamond lattice are bipartite lattices with one sublattice given by all $A$ sites and the other one by all $B$ and $C$ sites.
+Furthermore, we note that the flat band of the stub lattice is topologically trivial, i.e., its 1D topological invariant (winding number) is zero, while it is not meaningful to assign a topological invariant to the flat band of the diamond lattice as it is not energetically isolated.